Back to Ubuntu: Linux dual-boot, but cheaper

 W: Cannot check Release signature; keyring file not available /usr/share/keyrings/ubuntu-archive-keyring.gpg

 I’ve spent quite some time trying to find a place where I can simply download the keys in question; unfortunately, I haven’t found a good (official Ubuntu, HTTPS, easy access) source for the keyring!
 The only way I’ve come up with at the moment is downloading an Ubuntu ISO via HTTPS, then extracting it from there.
 That’s a lot of overhead.
 If anyone knows where I might be able to download this keyring from ubuntu via HTTPS, I’d be glad to hear it.
+UPDATE: reader “antlers” has pointed out that the ubuntu-keyring source package can be downloaded via HTTPS from Launchpad.

 Since debootstrap doesn’t clean up nicely after itself, we need to unmount the filesystems it created and take out the resolv.conf copied in from the host system (systemd-nspawn will create this on the fly for the container stage, and Ubuntu’s own networking setup will create this when booting fully):